divyanshu0201/Customer-Lifetime-Value/README.md

 * Visualization of the Dataset
 * Data Set Analysis

-We built various Machine & Deep Learning Models that will be able to predict C.L.V by learning from the previous data.
-And choosing the most appropriate model, based on its accuracy score.
+We built various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
+Moreover, choosing the most appropriate model based on its accuracy score.

 ## Needs of this project